fesily/lua-language-server/Settings.md

 # Settings
 A list of all settings that can be used to customize how the language server operates.

+> ❗Important
+>
-All of these settings should be prefixed with `Lua.` e.g. `Lua.completion.enable` or `Lua.diagnostics.globals` when editing a [configuration file](https://github.com/LuaLS/lua-language-server/wiki/Configuration-File).
+> All of these settings should be prefixed with `Lua.` e.g. `Lua.completion.enable` or `Lua.diagnostics.globals` when editing a [configuration file](https://github.com/LuaLS/lua-language-server/wiki/Configuration-File) - **except** when using a `.luarc.json` file.
+>
+> When using a `.luarc.json` file, the prefix is not needed and the settings can be entered as they appear on this page.

 ## addonManager
 Settings that affect the VS Code addon manager